-Farmers need to earn a fair price for their crops.
-Farmworkers should earn a fair price for their work.
-The public should not be subsidizing mega-farms that harm our environment.
+Farmers and farmworkers should earn a fair price for their labor.
+And while we should support farmers, taxpayers should not be forced to subsidize large and well-financed farms that harm our environment.
 There are many ways the current system fails us, but OEFFA is committed to the long-term work needed to create marketplace equity.

-The crop insurance program provides critical protections for farmers.
-Often called the farm “safety net,” the program started in the 1930s when many farms were decimated by the Dust Bowl and low commodity prices, as a way of protecting American farmers from the uncertainties of weather and market fluctuations.
-The program has changed dramatically since that time.
-Now farmers have subsidized crop insurance and may also receive disaster assistance.
+Another way to redress unfair competition and sustainable agriculture is by looking at taxpayer subsidies in the crop insurance program.
+The farm “safety net,” started in the 1930s when many farms were decimated by the Dust Bowl and low commodity prices, provides critical protection for American farmers from the uncertainties of weather and market fluctuations.
+The program has changed dramatically since that time with an average of 62 percent of crop insurance costs covered by American taxpayers.

-Modernizing crop insurance can reward good conservation practices and ensure that sustainable and beginning farmers are not at an economic disadvantage.
+Modernizing this important program will protect farmers and reward good conservation practices while ensuring beginning farmers are not put at an economic disadvantage.

 We need to level the playing field for family farmers, protect beginning farmers’ access to land and credit, encourage environmental stewardship, and remove disincentives to innovation and diversified farming.